COLA Explorer

 What This Tool Does

-This tool takes real NBA data from 2000 to 2025 and asks: what would the draft have looked like under COLA?
-You can explore two COLA variants:
+This tool takes real NBA data from 2000 to 2026 (with the 2025-26 season as a live post-R1 projection for the 2026 NBA Draft Lottery) and asks: what would the draft have looked like under COLA?
+You can explore five COLA variants and the NBA's adopted 3-2-1 reform proposal:

 Simple COLA